Psittacosis: Signs

 C. psittaci in birds is often systemic and infections can be inapparent, severe, acute, or chronic with intermittent shedding.
 Signs in birds include "inflamed eyes, difficulty in breathing, watery droppings, and green urates."

 Diagnosis

 Initial diagnosis may be by symptoms, but is usually confirmed by an antigen and antibody test.
 A polymerase chain reaction-based test is also available.
 Although any of these tests can confirm psittacosis, false negatives are possible, so a combination of clinical and laboratory tests is recommended before giving the bird a clean bill of health.
-It may die within three weeks.

 Epidemiology

 Infection is usually by the droppings of another infected bird, though it can also be transmitted by feathers and eggs, and is typically either inhaled or ingested.

 C. psittaci strains in birds infect mucosal epithelial cells and macrophages of the respiratory tract.
 Septicaemia eventually develops and the bacteria become localized in epithelial cells and macrophages of most organs, conjunctiva, and gastrointestinal tract.
 It can also be passed in the eggs.
 Stress commonly triggers onset of severe symptoms, resulting in rapid deterioration and death.
 C. psittaci strains are similar in virulence, grow readily in cell culture, have 16S-rRNA genes that differ by <0.8%, and belong to eight known serovars.
 All should be considered to be readily transmissible to humans.

 C. psittaci serovar A is endemic among psittacine birds and has caused sporadic zoonotic disease in humans, other mammals, and tortoises.
 Serovar B is endemic among pigeons, has been isolated from turkeys, and has also been identified as the cause of abortion in a dairy herd.
 Serovars C and D are occupational hazards for slaughterhouse workers and for people in contact with birds.
 Serovar E isolates (known as Cal-10, MP, or MN) have been obtained from a variety of avian hosts worldwide, and although they were associated with the 1920s–1930s outbreak in humans, a specific reservoir for serovar E has not been identified.
 The M56 and WC serovars were isolated during outbreaks in mammals.